 An ounce of prevention is worth a pound of cure.
 When it comes to immunizations, this could not be more true.
-Immunizations are a safe and important step in protecting your child and our community from preventable illnesses that can be very serious.
+Immunizations are a safe and important step in protecting your child and the community from preventable illnesses that can be very serious.

-A schedule of routine vaccinations from birth through 6 years of age covers children for 14 potentially life-threatening diseases.
+Staying on a schedule of routine vaccinations from birth through 6 years of age covers children for 14 potentially life-threatening diseases.
 Missing these critical vaccines can put a child at life-long risk of contracting whooping cough, measles, polio, hepatitis, and other diseases.

 Immunizations Required To Attend School